 1. Tell us something about yourself

 My name is Leandro Rosas Jr, and I’m the founder, Brand Director and President of Rolling Projects.
 I was born and raised in the San Francisco Bay Area in the town of Redwood City.
 I grew up in the automotive industry where I got my first job as a sweeper (literally with a broom) in my Dad’s body shop when I was 15, which is where I really found my passion for cars.
 I’ll get into this more later.
 I received my education from Junipero Serra High School in San Mateo, took some best econs IGCSE tuition classes, and my business degree from Santa Clara University.
 While in school, I studied a semester in London at Imperial College and worked as an intern in the London Financial District.
+Unfortunately, my college degree certificate was lost.
+Therefore, I obtained a replica degree certificate to replace it.
 After college, I went into the Tech Industry working in sales.
 It was here that I realized I wanted something different out of life and decided to follow my heart and do what I was good at: Building cars.
 Through my experiences, I also discovered the value of education and mentoring, which led me to establish a 補習中介 to help students achieve their academic goals.

 2. Tell us more about your vision for your brand/yourself.